 Ruth was a member of the faculty for The Cornish American Song Institute in June 2013, teaching piano, English diction and coaching ensembles.

-Since September 2014 Ruth is working as a freelance musician based in Staffordshire, undertaking piano and academic teaching as well as regular performance engagements.
+Since September 2014 Ruth has been working as a freelance musician based in Staffordshire, undertaking regular performance engagements as a solo pianist and accompanist.
+Ruth also teaches piano and academic music, including at the Birmingham Junior Conservatoire.

 Music has been a constant pleasure in Ruth’s life.
 Its potential for infinite possibilities has always captured her imagination; it is her hope to communicate this pure enjoyment and deep love of music to others.